Installation

 Quick Install

 Run from the project root. aitasks expects to be invoked from the directory containing .git/ — the root of your project’s git repository.
-The curl command (and ait setup) must be run from there. aitasks stores task files, plans, and configuration inside your repository and relies on git for task IDs, locking, syncing, and archival.
+All install methods below assume you cd into that directory first. aitasks stores task files, plans, and configuration inside your repository and relies on git for task IDs, locking, syncing, and archival.
 Installing in a subdirectory or a non-git directory will not work correctly.

 curl -fsSL https://raw.githubusercontent.com/beyondeye/aitasks/main/install.sh | bash